 In order to design interactive objects and spaces the participants learn how to design and to assemble basic electronic circuits and how to code them.
-The course critically discusses functionality and non-functinality through the process of making and focus-es on the variety of aesthetics of electronic circuit designs through handcrafting.
+The course critically discusses functionality and non-functionality through the process of making and focus-es on the variety of aesthetics of electronic circuit designs through handcrafting.
 The participants learn how to craft sensors and actuators on their own as well as to use industrial sensors as inputs and outputs in a concrete project using iterative processes in the development of a prototype with Arduino.
 They learn how to work independently with Open Source Tools and Information.
 They deepen their understanding about the use of technology and learn how to communicate a narrative through crafted electronics and coding.

 Sophie Kellner is a designer and has been teaching Bachelor and Master at the HGK Ba-sel since 2019.
 She studied BA Textile Engineering in Albstadt (DE) and MA Fashion and Integrative Design in Basel (CH).
 In her concept “Tender Computing”, an extension of Physical Computing, she is particularly interested in the question of aesthetics and (non-)functionality of electronics, material and code in contrast to a design after the principle “technology for technology's sake”.
 She works in an exploratory, playful and experimental way with (non-)conductive materials, coding and narration.
 Sophie has taught at other institutions including Akademie der Künste Stuttgart, Kulturvermittlung Kanton Aargau, Haus der elektronischen Künste, Pädagogische Hochschule Basel and Vitra Design Museum.